 We do not own any real estate or other physical properties materially important to our operation.
-Our headquarters are currently located at 780 Third Avenue, 46th Floor, New York, New York, where we occupy our office space pursuant to our administration agreement with Ares Administration.

-In January 2006, we entered into a new lease agreement to rent new office space directly from a third party.
-The lease begins on July 26, 2006 and expires on February 27, 2011.
-In addition, we have entered into a sublease with Ares Management LLC whereby Ares Management LLC will sublease approximately 25% of the new office space for a fixed rent equal to 25% of the basic annual rent payable by us under the new lease, plus certain additional costs and expenses.
+Our headquarters are currently located at 280 Park Avenue, 22 nd Floor, Building East, New York, New York 10017.
+We rent office space directly from a third party pursuant to a lease that expires on February 27, 2011.
+In addition, we have entered into a sublease with Ares Management LLC whereby Ares Management LLC subleases approximately 25% of the office space for a fixed rent equal to 25% of the basic annual rent payable by us under the lease, plus certain additional costs and expenses.